nickchak21/particledist/README.md

 **Installation Instructions**

-Even if you have the normal canon of data analysis and machine learning tools installed (`numpy`, `scipy`, `tensorflow 1`, etc.), there are still a few packages that `particledist` requires: you should check to make sure you have them before attempting installation:
+Even if you have the normal canon of data analysis and machine learning tools installed (`numpy`, `scipy`, `tensorflow1`, etc.), there are still a few packages that `particledist` requires: you should check to make sure you have them before attempting installation:

 `matplotlib` - for making plots <br/>
 `scikit-learn` - for calculating AUC scores <br/>